This page describes how the course will look like and what to expect.

 The homework assignments must be submitted before the deadline, extensions are not possible.

-Homework assignments will be usually bigger tasks where we expect that you will consult other on-line resources to complete them.
 It will possible to consult sites such as StackOverflow or even use tools such as Copilot, ChatGPT or similar to build your solution for these assignments.
 In these cases you must cite your sources and be able to explain how your solution works.
 Inability to describe this is equal to not submitting it at all.

 Contact